adinapoli/lambdacon-2015/slides/slides.md

 ------------------

-# "Pros" of working in Haskell
+# Some "Pros" of working in Haskell

 1. Refactoring is a dream
 2. EDSLs are a piece of cake
 3. Makes impossible states unrepresentable
-4. High quality libraries

 ------------------